vladshiryaev/cx/README.md

 The `cx` program allows you to run C/C++ code in the same way you would run e.g. Python scripts, without explicit compilation, linking, library packaging.

-It may also be seen as a simple alternative to Make, etc. In simple cases it requires zero project configuration.
+It may also be seen as an easy-to-use alternative to Make/CMake/Bazel, etc. In simple cases it requires zero project configuration.

 ## Running